 Synchronously is "bad" (I mean, in the controller action itself, because this step is CPU-intensive and takes time).
 It's basically transforming the image (using something like Rmagick or MiniMagick) into other versions of different sizes (thumbnail, mobile version, high-dpi version, etc) and storing the paths to the different versions in the storage.

 Asynchronously is deferring this costly transformation to ActiveJob so something like a Sidekiq worker picks up later and do the processing.
-Meanwhile you can serve a placeholder if the particular version is not ready yet.
+Meanwhile, you can serve a placeholder if the particular version is not ready yet.

-A caveat is that if you have cloud storage and an asynchronous job transformation, you will have lots of traffic because you will spend time uploading to a cloud storage, then the job will have to download from there, do transformation and do new uploads.
+A caveat is that if you have cloud storage and an asynchronous job transformation, you will have lots of traffic because you will spend time uploading to a cloud storage, then the job will have to download from there, do the transformation and do new uploads.

 The other solution is to do no processing whatsoever and defer the processing to be on-demand.
 This is what 3rd party Cloudinary/Attachinary does and you can do custom transformations using URI parameters.
 It will make the transformation once and cache the results for future usage.
 An example of a Cloudinary image transformation URL looks like this: